|

 condemn is in fact a necessary launch pad for engaging history to shape

+the direction of contemporary politics.
 In Ethiopian history also, when one strong

 man succeeds to hold power, his priorities often are to destroy the legacy